-Our mental health providers understand the complexities of student life and offer an open, safe, and confidential environment to help students through issues that may interfere with their well-being, academic productivity, and happiness.
+Our mental health providers understand the complexities of student life and offer an open, safe, and confidential environment to help students through issues that may interfere with their development, well-being, and academic productivity.

-The no-cost mental health services at UHS include individual, couple/partner, group counseling, stress management, and psychiatry services.
-Most importantly, there’s a system in place so students can immediately speak with someone if they are in crisis.
+The no-cost mental health services at include individual, couple/partner, group counseling, campus-based programming, stress management, and psychiatry services.
+We also offer crisis services, which are available 24/7.

 Meet our mental health providers and staff.